When the Cloud Sneezes: Lessons from the AWS October 2025 Outage

 The Day the Internet Coughed

-On October 20, 2025, Amazon Web Services’ US-EAST-1region—the beating heart of the modern internet—experienced a major outage that rippled across the web.
-A silent DNS glitch in AWS’s internal systems cascaded into hours of disruption for thousands of companies and millions of users.
+On October 20, 2025, Amazon Web Services' US-EAST-1 region experienced a major outage that rippled across the web.
+A silent DNS glitch in AWS's internal systems cascaded into hours of disruption for thousands of companies and millions of users.
+DynamoDB couldn't resolve endpoints.
+Lambda functions stalled.
+EC2 instances refused to launch.
+For roughly 15 hours, global apps such as Snapchat, Venmo, Zoom, Canva, and Ring cameras went offline.

 What Really Happened

-The root cause: a race condition in AWS’s automated DNS management system.
-Two internal processes clashed—one updating DNS records,another cleaning up stale entries.
+The root cause: a race condition in AWS's automated DNS management system.
+Two internal processes clashed — one updating DNS records, another cleaning up stale entries.
 The result was an empty record for a key DynamoDB endpoint.
+That single missing entry propagated across the internet like digital wildfire, severing service connections globally.

 Five Lessons from the AWS Outage